helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 9. Create a policy to allow your new user in your new group to read your new secret in your new vault.

-    1. Click on the three-dash "hamburger" menu in the upper left of the navigation bar.
-Click on *Identity and Security* from the resulting menu.

-    2. Click on Policies under the **Identity** section.
+    1. Go to https://cloud.oracle.com/identity/policies/ (open this link in a new browser tab or window).

-    3. Press the **Create Policy** button.
+    2. Press the **Create Policy** button.

-    4. Supply a name for this new policy in the Name text field.
+    3. Supply a name for this new policy in the Name text field.
 This example uses "helidon-examples-group-manipulate-secrets", but it can be any name you like that conforms to OCI's valid character requirements.

-    5. Supply a description for this new policy in the Description text field.
+    4. Supply a description for this new policy in the Description text field.
 This example uses "Permits helidon-examples-group members to manipulate secrets in the helidon-examples compartment" but it can be any text you like.

-    6. Select your new compartment from the Compartment drop-down list.
+    5. Select your new compartment from the Compartment drop-down list.

-    7. In the **Policy Builder** area, select "Key and Secret Management" from the Policy use cases drop-down list.
+    6. In the **Policy Builder** area, select "Key and Secret Management" from the Policy use cases drop-down list.

-    8. In the **Policy Builder** area, select "Let users read, update and rotate all secrets" from the Common policy template drop-down list.
+    7. In the **Policy Builder** area, select "Let users read, update and rotate all secrets" from the Common policy template drop-down list.

-    9. In the **Policy Builder** area, select your new group from the Groups drop-down list.
+    8. In the **Policy Builder** area, select your new group from the Groups drop-down list.

-    10. In the **Policy Builder** area, select your new compartment from the Location drop-down list.
+    9. In the **Policy Builder** area, select your new compartment from the Location drop-down list.

-    11. Observe that the **Policy Statements** area now contains a statement like "Allow group **helidon-examples-group** to use secret-family in **compartment helidon-examples**".
+    10. Observe that the **Policy Statements** area now contains a statement like "Allow group **helidon-examples-group** to use secret-family in **compartment helidon-examples**".

-    12. Press the **Create** button toward the bottom of the page.
+    11. Press the **Create** button toward the bottom of the page.

 To recap, you have, in dependency order: